 ALEXANDER KLUGE - POETICS IN BETWEEN MEDIA

-BLACK BOX - SCREENING
+SCREENING - BLACK BOX

 The German film director, philosopher and writer Alexander Kluge (1932) has made dozens of films, produced a great many television programmes and received the Büchner-Preis for his literary work.
 He is one of the most innovative and intellectual heavyweights of contemporary German cinema, and his work builds on the ‘history’ of the nineteenth and twentieth-centuries, with a particular focus on his own country.
 His inter-media works interweave a wide range of eclectic references – from opera through cinema to strip cartoons and extracts from advertisements.
 All this together marks out lines of critical and often ironic thought that balance between representation, ‘history’ and fantasy.